llm-bible/llm-bible.github.io/_publications/karkani2025ails.markdown

 bibkey: karkani2025ails
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2503.02442"}
-tags: ['Prompting', 'RAG', 'Training Techniques']
+tags: ['RAG', 'Training Techniques', 'Prompting']
 ---
 Multilingual hallucination detection stands as an underexplored challenge, which the Mu-SHROOM shared task seeks to address.
 In this work, we propose an